YB41/TSP---Reproducibility-and-Explainability/README.md

 The models are all trained on log-diff data.
 The diff function returns the difference between day x and day x+1.

-Results can be found in #insert paper#.
+Results can be found in BA Paper.

 For examples, see folder Example_Performances